wobufetmaster/CS474-Set-Theory-DSL/README.md

 ```
 in your scala program in order to use the set theory DSL provided here.

+##New in HW5: Partial evaluation and optimization!

+##Foreword
+In all of the homeworks in this class, I have tried to maintain backwards compatibility with older version of the software.
+I thought that this was important because I was hired for a job that involves quite a bit of legacy code, and I wanted to get experience
+in maintaining backwards compatibility with newer versions of software that has newer features.
+When I first saw that the return type of eval was being changed, I thought that there would be no way for me to maintain backwards compatibility, and I was going to have
+to rewrite all of the tests.
+However, I did figure out a way to do this (with a little help from intelliJ).

+##Implementation
+The way that I maintained backwards compatibility was to use intelliJ to rename the previously defined **eval** function, to **strict_eval**.
+eval allows environmental variables to be undefined, while strict_eval requires that all of the environmental variables be defined, or else an exception is thrown.
+All of the previous tests now call strict_eval instead of eval.

+**strict_eval** is the same as **eval** from previous assignments, with no changes.
+I thought that eval worked fine as an interpreter for the DSL expressions, and that the tests
+ensured that it worked well.
+I figured that if it worked correctly, there was no sense in modifying it, and that it would
+make much more sense to just wrap it in a function that provided the additional functionality that was required for this homework.

+Throwing exceptions when undefined variables were encountered is required in order for those tests to work
+correctly, so this was the only way that I could find to maintain this backwards compatibility.

+In a real world setting, what I would probably do instead is have **eval** be unchanged, and then have a **lazy_eval** wrapper that makes the environmental variable values optional,
+as this would not require the old code to change **eval** to **strict_eval**, however the assignment description states very clearly that eval should have the return type
+**setExp | Set[Any]**, so I have done it this way instead.

+There is only one new test file this time, **PartialEvalTests**.
+There is tests for the optimizations, as well as the partial evaluations of programs.

 ##New in HW4: If statements and error handling!

 ##Foreword